theaidran/ollama_youtube_summarize/README.md

 </a>

-Effortlessly transcribe and summarize videos from multiple sources (YouTube, Dropbox, Google Drive, local files) in Google Colab or locally, using state-of-the-art AI models (any local model).
+Effortlessly transcribe and summarize videos from multiple sources (YouTube, Dropbox, Google Drive, local files) in Google Colab.

 Changes:
 Added whisperx for best performance.
+Added ollama with llama3 8G as default model.